mewt/unk/README.md

 ### Build Logs

+#### 20200612

+The wish was occured a loooooongc time ago, but I began to (seriously) design the keyboard from this date.

 #### 20200615

+Pro micro clones arrived.
+Small important things.
 <img width="650" src="/assets/promicro.png">

 #### 20200617

+The plates arrived.
+The top plate's thickness is 1.5mm and the bottom plate is 2mm..
+I'm a bit surprissed that these plates were quite heavy.
 <img width="650" src="/assets/plate-1.jpg">
 <img width="650" src="/assets/plate-3.jpg">

 #### 20200619

+I put carbon-like sticker on the inner side of bottom plate to avoid shorting from the wiring.

 <img width="650" src="/assets/split-magnet.png">

+Also there were four strong neodyum magnets to help the two parts stick together.

 <img width="650" src="/assets/split-magnet.gif">